shwina/still-magic/_chapters_en/correct.md

 ```
 FIXME: example
 ```

+-   If the plotting library allows output as SVG, can test the structure of the SVG
+    -   SVG is a [vector format](#g:vector-image) that uses a hierarchical document structure like HTML's
+    -   Check that the right elements are there with the right properties
+    -   Although any changes to the library can invalidate all the tests because of layers being introduced, renamed, or removed
--   The right answer is to test the data structures used to generate the plot and then trust the plotting library
+-   The best option is to test the data structures used to generate the plot and then trust the plotting library
-    -   If the right data and parameters are going in, the rest is outside your control anyway

 ### Exercises